Ryuk had never been on Kira's side or L's. He'd made that perfectly clear on several occasions.

 What was he, a calculator?
 Light was supposed to be the genius in this partnership. …Human terms, human months and weeks and days… that meant… "…fifteen thousand?"

 "Nice try.
-A few thousand more, perhaps.
+Ryuk, one of the best estimates someone has made for the number of people I've killed over the last six years is over two hundred thousand.
 Now do you see my problem?
 I'm good, Ryuk, but even I'm not that good.
 It's much easier to take a life by writing a name down than it is to save one."

-Ryuk had to concede that was the case.
-Light had once talked to him about the Death Note and how it cheapened human life.
-He'd leant against the window and told Ryuk it was ridiculous, how easy it was to kill, nothing more than a few scribbled characters and a picture in his mind.
+Light had talked to him about the Death Note and how he felt it cheapened human life once, early on, before he started forgetting the lives he took meant anything other than another game with L. He'd sat next to the window and told Ryuk it was ridiculous, how easy it was to kill, nothing more than a few scribbled characters and a picture in his mind.
 His hands were so clean it wasn't even funny, he'd said.
-Ryuk had watched his eyes above the momentary expression of discontent, and had known Light was thinking that the only suffering all his killing would bring him would occur after his death, when he was reduced to nothing and wouldn't even know he was being punished.
+Ryuk had watched his eyes above the momentary expression of discontent and had known Light was thinking that the only suffering all his killing would bring him would occur after his death, when he was reduced to nothing and wouldn't even know he was being punished.
 Ryuk, and Light's decision to pick up a black notebook, had meant that everything Light could ever do would have to be done before his death.

 Ryuk tried to turn his head upside down while still attached to his neck.
 "But Light, surely you don't want to stay here?"